 Phylogenetic analysis aims to establish the true relationships between taxa.
 Different analytical methods, however, can reach different conclusions.
 In order to establish which approach best reconstructs true relationships, previous studies have simulated datasets from known tree topologies, and identified the method that reconstructs the generative tree most accurately.
 On this basis, researchers have argued that morphological datasets should be analysed by Bayesian approaches, which employ an explicit probabilistic model of evolution, rather than parsimony methods – with implied weights parsimony identified as particularly inaccurate.

 Accuracy alone, however, is an inadequate measure of a tree’s utility: a fully unresolved tree is perfectly accurate, yet contains no phylogenetic information.
-In fact, the additional resolution recovered by implied weights parsimony results in trees that are no less useful than those recovered by Bayesian methods.
-By collapsing poorly supported nodes, this superior resolution can be traded for accuracy, resulting in trees as accurate as those obtained by a Bayesian approach.
+The highly resolved trees recovered by implied weights parsimony in fact contain as much useful information as the more accurate, but less resolved, trees recovered by Bayesian methods.
+By collapsing poorly supported groups, this superior resolution can be traded for accuracy, resulting in trees as accurate as those obtained by a Bayesian approach.
 In contrast, equally weighted parsimony analysis produces trees that are less resolved and less accurate, leading to less reliable evolutionary conclusions.

 Keywords.—phylogenetic inference; parsimony analysis; equal weights; implied weighting; Bayesian phylogenetic methods; information content